 The exploitation of Lapland's natural resources in the 1800s boosted Rovaniemi's growth.
 Extensive logging sites attracted thousands of people to Lapland.
 Rovaniemi became the business center of the province of Lapland.

 In the past few decades Rovaniemi has grown into a busy and active town.
-The population of Rovaniemi is over 61 000.
-Three percent of the population earn their living from primary production, 13 percent from processing and construction.
-The vast majority of more than 80 percent is employed by service sector.
+The population of Rovaniemi is over 62 000 (2016).
+The vast majority (84 percent) of the population are employed by service sector (2015).
+Two percent of the people earn their living from primary production and 13 percent from processing.

 Rovaniemi is the educational centre of Lapland and there are two universities located in Rovaniemi.
 The University of Lapland is the northernmost university in Finland and in the European Union.
 Lapland University for Applied Sciences has its home base in Rovaniemi.

 Rovaniemi forms a unique combination of town services and surrounding Lappish nature.
-The main attractions in Rovaniemi are the Arctic Circle, Santa Claus, Santa Claus Village, Santapark, Ounasvaara Sports and Skiing Centre, science centres Arktikum and Pilke and Korundi House of Culture.
+The main attractions in Rovaniemi are the Arctic Circle

 Welcome to Rovaniemi!